plone/guillotina/docs/source/training/extending/serialize.md

 for giving full content serialization of interfaces and behaviors as well as summary serializations that show in listings.

-For customize a serialization for a type, you need to provide a multi adapter for the `IResourceSerializeToJsonSummary` or `IResourceSerializeToJson` interfaces.
+To customize a serialization on a type, you need to provide a multi adapter for the `IResourceSerializeToJsonSummary` or `IResourceSerializeToJson` interfaces.

 For our use-case, we want to make sure to include the `creation_date` and